-By the stable embedding property $E$ is definable in the pure field structure of $C$.
+By stability $E$ is definable in the pure field structure of $C$.
 Moreover, there is a natural finite-to-one map from $S$ to $V/E$.
 By elimination of imaginaries in algebraically closed fields $V/E$ can be regarded as a constructible set in some Cartesian power $C^k$.
 The latter must have dimension $1$ since $S$ is strongly minimal.
 Thus, in the formula $\varphi_U$ we may assume that the constants live on a curve defined over $C$.
 This gives a characterisation of strongly minimal formulas. \end{remark}